 Tummy Tuck Recovery – First Week

-During the first week of tummy tuck (mommy makeover), you will be in bed most of the time and you probably won’t be able to move much.
-Walking is not recommended except for particular reasons such as visits to bathroom.
-Excessive movement can cause some complications such as blood collection (hematoma) or fluid collections (seroma).
+During the first week of the tummy tuck, you will be in bed most of the time, and you probably won’t be able to move much.
+Walking is not recommended except for particular reasons such as visits to the bathroom.
+Excessive movement may lead to some complications in your body such as blood collection (hematoma) or fluid collections (seroma).

-If you want to have Tummy Tuck surgery abroad, you may spend 1 to 2 weeks in that country.
-It is not recommended to travel at least 10 days.
-Abdominaplasty clinics will offer you packages including all the necessary services.
+If you want to have tummy tuck surgery abroad, you may spend 1 to 2 weeks in that country.
+It is not recommended to travel for at least 10 days.
+Abdominoplasty clinics will offer you packages including all the necessary services.

 Post Recovery Period of Tummy Tuck

-During this recovery period, patients can experience numbness, tightness, swelling and pulling, which are completely normal.
-In a period of eight to twelve weeks your pain and swelling will be gone almost completely.
 Eventually, you will see the shape of your new body.
-However, tummy tuck procedure is a serious procedure, you may not recover completely in this stated time.
+However, the tummy tuck procedure is a serious procedure, and you may not recover completely in this stated time.
 You may not be able to go to the gym or perform hard-core exercises for a long period.
 Although the recovery period is usually shorter for a mini tummy tuck procedure; you’ll still need to avoid tiring and vigorous activity and exercises and heavy lifting for at least six weeks after the surgery.